Minimax Filtering via Relations between Information and Estimation: Experiments

 \subsection{Gaussian Channel and Sparse Signal}

 Consider the setting of Section \ref{subsec:gaussian channel and sparse signal(examples)}.
+As described in \cite{zhang11}, we approximate $P_d$ with finite number of mass points.
+Initially, find an maximum mutual information for three mass points, then increase the number of mass points until the increment of maximum mutual information is smaller than $10^{-5}$.
+Using approximated version of $P_d$, we can construct the Bayesian filter which is close to the optimum as described in Section \ref{subsubsec:almost optimum causal minimax estimator}.

 In order to compare the performance of the suggested minimax filter, we introduce some possible estimators.
-One naive choice of estimator is the maximum likelihood(ML) estimator.
-Recall (\ref{eq:equivalent_vector_estimation_problem}), ML estimation of vector $\mathbf{A}$ is given as
+One naive choice of estimator is the maximum likelihood (ML) estimator.
+For equation \eqref{eq:equivalent_vector_estimation_problem}, the ML estimation of vector $\mathbf{A}$ is given as